pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 ## Using the `DBProvider`

-It's time to test and see if our new provider works.
+It's time to test if our new provider works.

 ### Providing the `DBProvider` to the app